What is supplemental health insurance?

 There are a number of different supplemental health insurance options available which are designed to help cover gaps in coverage left by a health insurance policy.
 Supplemental health insurance comes in a number of different shapes and sizes, with some of the more popular forms of supplemental health insurance being dental insurance for adults, critical illness insurance, travel insurance, and vision insurance.1

-While these are general supplemental health insurance policies, there are also a number of supplemental health insurance policies designed to tackle any costs posed by specific diseases or situations, like cancer, stroke, accidental death and dismemberment, and Medicare Supplement insurance.1
+While these are general supplemental health insurance policies, there are also a number of supplemental health insurance policies designed to tackle any costs posed by specific diseases or situations, like cancer, stroke, and Medicare Supplement insurance.1

 - Do you have any risk factors which may prevent you from getting the health insurance coverage you want?